Asdortop/Position_Tracker/README.md

 ACCESS_TOKEN_EXPIRE_MINUTES=30
 ```

+**Note**: Never commit your `.env` file to version control.
+Use environment variables or a secure configuration management system for production deployments.

 ### 4. Database Setup

 The application uses SQLAlchemy with automatic table creation for development.
 For production, use Alembic migrations: